MicrobiologyETHZ/Methods_in_Microbiomics/docs/transcriptomics/metatranscriptomics_metagenomics.rst

 .. note::

     The -1 fraction are unannotated genes, which we must account for, for proper normalisation.
-You can read more on this in the :doc:`Gene length normalisation` section.
+You can read more on this in the :ref:`Gene length normalisation` section.

 The dataset used in this tutorial is from the article `Gene Expression Changes and Community Turnover Differentially Shape the Global Ocean Metatranscriptome, Salazar et al <https://doi.org/10.1016/j.cell.2019.10.014>`_.
 The data can be downloaded :download:`here <../downloads/metat_tutorial.tar.gz>`.
 These files are just a subset of the full dataset and are only meant to be used for this tutorial.
 For instructions on how to download and unpack the data follow :doc:`these instructions <../index.rst>`.